ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-02-10-cruising-through-fuerteventura.md

 ![Big cave near Ajuy](/assets/images/IMG_7140.jpg)

 The gigantic caves are up to 40 meters high and some of them are accessible.
-The the sea water and the darkness create a mystic atmosphere inside the caves.
+The sea water and the darkness created a mystic atmosphere inside the caves.

 ![View from inside the cave](/assets/images/IMG_7145.jpg)

 ## Reaching the South

 After passing [Costa Calma](https://www.google.com/maps/place/35627+Costa+Calma,+Las+Palmas,+Spain/) which seemed full of hotels, I stopped at [Playa de Sotavento](https://www.google.com/maps/place/Playa+de+Sotavento+de+Jand%C3%ADa/).
-The lagoon seemed perfect for wind and kite surfers.
+The lagoon was perfect for wind and kite surfers.

 ![View from inside the cave](/assets/images/IMG_7152.jpg)